hofmanpaul/rundirectory.py/README.md

 And that’s it!
 Some remarks:

+- There are some cross-platform differences between Stata, even between the console version (which this program uses) and the GUI version (which you usually use).
+Specifically: the console Stata for UNIX (so Mac and Linux) can't export images to .png, .pdf and .tif.
+This is really annoying but the only solution is to export your images to .eps instead.
+One advantage: the image files will be smaller and higher quality (.eps files are vector-based).
 - I had some difficulties with spaces in file names, especially with stata dofiles.
 My suggestion: never put spaces in file names.
 - A nice text editor helps with working in Python and other scripting languages.
 Sublime text worked great for me.
 I’ve heard good things about Notepad++ and Atom as well.
 I also use Textmate, but I couldn’t get it to work with the subprocess command.
 - Use forward slashes for all location definitions.
 That ensures it can also be run on Macs if you use Windows.
 It’s a good habit in general since markdown and Latex use it for special commands.